medialab/minet/docs/cli.md

 Optional Arguments:
   --chunk-size CHUNK_SIZE       When sorting by date (default), the number of
-                                items to retrieve before shifting the inital query to circumvent the APIs limitations.
+                                items to retrieve before shifting the initial query to circumvent the APIs limitations.
                                 Defaults to `500`.
   --end-date END_DATE           The latest date at which a post could be posted